freshp/php-the-small-things/README.md

 ## Estimation
 "Definition of 'estimate' according to Duden: (without exact measurement, based only on experience) to determine approximately" → We do not expect these to be exact and always correct, but they should get better.

+You have to learn how to approach it.
+Estimate before you start the task, then track the time and compare at the end what influenced you.

+Maybe start by using PERT result = (best case estimation + 4 *  normal estimation + worst case estimation) / 6